Tax Exempt Savings Plan

 Whether it’s a holiday of a lifetime, buying a new car, giving the kids a little nest egg or finally treating yourself to that conservatory, you can use the money from your plan for whatever you want.
 And it’s all the sweeter knowing it’s tax-free.

 We’re delighted you’re thinking about taking out a POIS Tax Exempt Savings Plan.
-As a thank you when you take out a new plan online, once three monthly premiums have been received, we’ll send you a £20 M&S Gift Card.
+As a thank you when you take out a new plan online by 17th January 2021 and once three monthly premiums have been received, we’ll send you a £25 M&S Gift Card.